markmfredrickson/optmatch/README.md

     }
     distances$fn <- mdist(example.function, data = W, z = W$z)

-This final example shows useful property of distance specification: treated and control pairs that have infinite distance will never be matched!
-We will show how to use this property to fine tune matching problems in the next section.
+As in the previous examples, treated and control pairs that have infinite distance will never be matched.

 ### Combining and editing distances